casual-drivel/omori-headspace-skygen/README.md

 **README.md**

-# Noto Emoji Wallpaper Generator 🎉
+# Emoji Wallpaper Generator 🎉

-Welcome to the **Noto Emoji Wallpaper Generator**, the ultimate meme‑powered tool for turning your screen into a kaleidoscope of emojis, stars, and custom color schemes! 🚀✨
+Welcome to the **Emoji Wallpaper Generator**, the ultimate meme‑powered tool for turning your screen into a kaleidoscope of emojis, stars, and custom color schemes! 🚀✨

 ## What’s This All About?